 Bill Readings introduced me to linguistics back in my undergraduate days at Syracuse University.
-It was a 200-level Contemporary Literary Theory class; not enough knowledge to rest a proper degree upon, but that wasn’t Bill’s concern—he just wanted us to stop for a second, listen, and think.
+It was only a 200-level Contemporary Literary Theory class, not nearly enough knowledge to rest a proper degree upon, but that wasn’t Bill’s concern—he just wanted us to stop for a second, listen, and think.

-Bill had a wonderful way of illustrating his teachings—placing our 19 year-old minds into comfortable arenas where we could casually move towards comprehension, eventually grasping the core concepts of deconstructionism and linguistics that he tossed about with ease.
+Bill had a wonderful way of illustrating his teachings, placing our 19 year-old minds into comfortable arenas where we could casually move towards comprehension and eventually grasp the core concepts of deconstructionism and linguistics that he tossed about with ease.

-Aside from choosing Blade Runner as an explicit assignment for visual deconstruction, or his daily call-outs of us “numbskulls” to apply a “bit more apperception to your day-to-day existence,” I’d have to say the strongest, most visceral lesson that stuck with me was his lesson that centered around the English word “tree” and the Spanish word “arbol.”
+Aside from choosing Blade Runner as an explicit assignment for visual deconstruction, or his daily call-outs of us “numbskulls” to apply a “bit more apperception to your day-to-day existence,” I’d have to say the strongest, most visceral lesson that stuck with me was the one that centered around the English word “tree” and the Spanish word “arbol.”

 An Attempt To Share Knowledge

 To monolingual, English speaking people first exposed to the authority of the Spanish translation of “arbol,” a common take is that the two terms for “tree” are representations of the signifier “tree.”
 Bill quickly made us understand why that surface level assumption was wrong.
 The signifier of “tree” is much more akin to your personal mental model of the physical representation of this: